anbjos/spectral-transformer/README.md

 ### 3. **Attention Score Calculation**

-The **attention mechanism** determines the relevance of each element in the sequence to every other element.
-This is done by computing a similarity score between queries and keys using a **[dot product](https://en.wikipedia.org/wiki/Dot_product)**:
+The attention mechanism determines the relevance of each element in the sequence to every other element.
+This is done by computing a **similarity** score between queries and keys using a [dot product](https://en.wikipedia.org/wiki/Dot_product):

 $$
 \text{Attention Score} = K^T Q